isomerpages/csc-knowledge/_ethos-issue-26/Humanising the Future of Care: A Conversation with Leong Choon Kit.md

 <p>What we hope to achieve, through the Primary Care Networks and the latest developments in Healthier SG, is to transform primary care and shape it to match the demands and opportunities of the future.
 This is a long-term strategy that will take many years to achieve, but we are now moving a step closer. </p>

 <div class="break">
-<p class="break1"> Through the Primary Care Network and  Healthier SG, we hope to transform primary care to match the demands and opportunities of the future.</p>
+<p class="break1">"Through the Primary Care Network and  Healthier SG, we hope to transform primary care to match the demands and opportunities of the future."</p>
 </div>

 <p>One of the things we want to do is to give GPs support for their clinics.
 Most GPs are solo practitioners.
 If we expect them to perform more healthcare services in future, they will need staff help.
 It is not efficient to see a patient and also carry out scans, tests, and other checks, all of which take time.
 It is better to employ a nurse to perform these tasks.
 They can spend an extended period talking to the patient, whereas a doctor may only be able to spare a few minutes before focusing on other areas such as prescriptions.
 We could also support family clinics to be multi-doctor practices, so that we can accommodate GPwSI practices and hence offer a better one-stop service.
 The space allocated to clinics in newer housing estates may also have to be much larger to accommodate entire primary care teams and the expanded role expected of family clinics.<sup><a href="#notestop">2</a></sup>